syborg64/Wormhole/README.md

 ## Concept

 We want Wormhole to be as seamless as possible for final users.
 The storage space takes the shape of a simple folder.
-No need to create or mount any partition, the virtual space is mounted in place, where you want in your file tree.
+No need to create or mount any partition, nor use a gui to access it, the virtual space is mounted in place, where you want in your file tree.

 For users and other softwares, the files behave like any normal files, while they are in fact shared and moved accross all nodes (differents computers) of the network.